aras-p/aras-p.hugo/content/blog/2020/04-handles.md

-*And that's it for this round of Handles tweaks!* There's a ton more that could be done (see replies to [Will's tweet](https://twitter.com/willgoldstone/status/1248278216206360577)), but that's for some other day.
-Nothing from above has shipped or landed to mainline code branch yet, by the way.
-So no promises :)
+*And that's it for this round of Handles tweaks!* There's a ton more that could be done (see replies to [Will's tweet](https://twitter.com/willgoldstone/status/1248278216206360577)), but that's for some other day. ~~Nothing from above has shipped or landed to mainline code branch yet, by the way.
+So no promises :)~~ *Update: should ship in Unity 2020.2 alpha 9 soon!*